 Competing and Survival: Managing Risks in Soaring Contests.
-In this article I propose a simple model that can help pilots deal with the complex and sometimes bewildering complexity of Safety Risks and Sporting Risks.
+In this article I propose a simple model that can help pilots deal with the bewildering complexity of Safety Risks and Sporting Risks.
 I also show that flying recklessly not only fails to convey a competitive advantage, it usually lands pilots at the bottom of the score sheet.
 The model also explains why we have to be safe in order to be fast.

 General Soaring Safety Talks, Presentations and Articles

 Experience Can Kill You.
 Daniel Sazhin illustrates the psychological reasons why experience can be dangerously misleading when it comes to preventing soaring accidents and what we can do to avoid the trap.
 He also writes more on this topic in Why Do Experienced Pilots Crash? – Prospect Theory and Soaring.

 Complacency – What Me Worry?
 Safety talk by Martin Hellman illustrating how 99.9% safe maneuvers frequently result in complacency about the risks and too often in accidents when the same maneuver is repeated in the future.
 The examples he gives include low passes, close-in ridge flying, crossing ridges or mountain passes at low altitude, getting enveloped in clouds, and landing out.
 Experienced pilots who have many such maneuvers under their belt are ironically (but logically) most at risk.